Providers Hub

 Anthropic, Meta, Mistral, and Nvidia.
 Authentication uses

-gcloud CLI credentials or the GCE metadata server.
+gcloud CLI credentials or the Google metadata server.

 export VERTEX_PROJECT_ID='my-gcp-project'